The Difference Between Lean Concrete and Flowable Concrete?

 The main use of flowable concrete is for sub-bases and sub footing, along with abandoned wells and cavities.
 It is associated with backfill projects where concrete will be removed in the near future when projects are completed.
-It is typically made of materials that are of a lesser quality and less durable than lean concrete, due to its more temporary nature.
+It is typically made of materials that are of lesser quality and less durable than lean concrete, due to its more temporary nature.

 Pros of Flowable Concrete

 Flowable concrete can offer many benefits, such as reduced costs for labour and equipment, minimized settlement.
 It is also easily removable, durable, and versatile.
 Plus, it offers year-round availability and does not require compaction.
-Additionally, it is self-leveling and can be colour-coded for utility identification.
+Additionally, it is self-levelling and can be colour-coded for utility identification.

 Cons of Flowable Concrete